 The next step is to forecast overhead costs: SG&A expenses.
 Forecasting Selling, General, and Administrative costs are often done as a percentage of revenues.
 Although these costs are fixed in the short term, they become increasingly variable in the long term.
 Therefore, when forecasting over shorter periods (weeks and months), using revenues to predict SG&A may be inappropriate.
 Some models rather forecast gross and operating margins to leave SG&A as the balancing figure.

 Let’s go through an example of financial forecasting together and build the income statement forecast model in Excel.
 First off, you can see that all the forecast inputs are grouped in the same section, called “Assumptions and Drivers.”

 I created separate output section groups for the income statement, balance sheet, and cash flow statement.
 I also created a “Supporting Schedules” section, where detailed processing calculations for PP&E and equity are broken down in order to make the model easier to follow and audit.
 In this article, we will only work on the assumptions and income statement.

 All income statement input assumptions from revenues down to EBIT can be found in rows 8-14.
 All expenses are being forecasted as a percentage of sales.
 Only the sales forecast is based on growth over the previous year.
-My inputs are also ordered in the order they appear in the income statement.
+My inputs are also ordered in the order they appear on the income statement.

 I then calculated our Cost of Goods Sold.
 To calculate the first forecast year’s COGS, we put a minus sign in front of our forecast sales, then multiply by one minus the “GrossMargin” assumption located in cell D9.
 The formula will read =-D42*(1-D9).

 I then sum forecasted sales and COGS to calculate “Gross Profit” located in the cell D44.
 The formula will read =SUM(D42:D43).
 A handy shortcut for summing is ALT + =.